What is peri-menopause?

 Start with the basics.

 The general health tips listed below can have a positive effect on many of the symptoms of perimenopause.
 You’ve probably heard them all before, but they are even more important now.
-Following these tips can help relieve some of the bothersome symptoms of menopause and may make a significant difference in the quality of your life for the 20+ years following menopause.
+Following these tips can help relieve some of the bothersome symptoms of, and may make a significant difference in the quality of your life for the 20+ years after menopause.

 - Stop smoking — Smoking weakens your bones, dries out your skin, speeds up the aging process, and increases your risk for heart disease.
-Also, it acts as a stimulant, so it may keep you up at night.
-And it’s known to increase and intensify hot flashes.
+Also, it acts as a stimulant, so it may keep you awake at night.
+It’s also known to increase and intensify hot flashes.

-- Avoid alcohol — The effects of alcohol increase with age.
-Alcohol not only is filled with empty calories (no nutrition) but can also cause sleep problems, headaches, and mood swings.
+- Avoid alcohol — The effects of alcohol increase with age, including an increased risk of breast cancer.
+Alcohol not only is filled with empty calories (no nutritional value,) but can also cause sleep problems, headaches, and mood swings.

-- Eat right — Eating right means different things at different ages.
-It’s always good to eat less fat and more low-cholesterol and high-fiber foods.
-As you age, you may have to eat less food to maintain your ideal weight because your metabolism rate is slowing down.
+- Eat right — Eating “right” has different meanings for peri-menopausal women.
+It’s always good to eat less fat and more low-cholesterol, high-fiber foods.
+As you age, you may need eat less food to maintain your ideal weight because your metabolic rate is slowing down.

-- Keep your skin moist — Drink 6-8 glasses of water a day and avoid the sun.
+- Keep your skin moist — Drink 6-8 glasses of water a day, and avoid excessive sun exposure.

-- Increase your calcium — A major concern during menopause is preventing osteoporosis.
-If you are not getting enough calcium in your diet, your doctor will probably recommend a calcium supplement.
+- Increase your calcium intake — A major concern during menopause is preventing osteoporosis.
+Lower estrogen levels promote bone loss.
+If you are not getting enough calcium in your diet, your doctor will recommend a calcium supplement.

 - Exercise — Regular exercise is always good for you.
-During perimenopause, it can help you in several ways — exercise may help:
+During perimenopause, xercise may help:

 - reduce hot flashes

-- you get to sleep and stay asleep (if you don’t exercise close to bedtime)
+- you get better quality sleep (if you don’t exercise close to bedtime)

-- improve your general health which helps your mental outlook
+- improve your overall health which boosts your mental outlook

 Are there other things I can do to help?